AdesinaA/data-analysis/Sales store analysis/readme.md

 # Sales store analysis

-### task
+### Task
-determine weak areas and opportunities for a sales store to boost their business growth.
+Determine weak areas and opportunities for a sales store to boost their business growth.

-### objective
+### Objective
-- which category is best selling and most profitable
+- Which category is best selling and most profitable
-- what are the best selling and most profitable sub-category
+- What are the best selling and most profitable sub-category
-- which is the top selling sub-category
+- Which is the top selling sub-category
-- which customer segment is most profitable
+- Which customer segment is most profitable
-- which is the preferred ship mode
+- Which is the preferred ship mode
-- which region is the most profitable
+- Which region is the most profitable
-- which city has the highest number of sales
+- Which city has the highest number of sales

-### tools
+### Tools
 python for data cleaning, data transformation, data visualisation and data analysis

-### dataset used
+### Dataset used
-the dataset used for this project can be accessed [here](https://www.kaggle.com/datasets/akashkothare/tsf-datasets?select=SampleSuperstore.csv)
+The dataset used for this project can be accessed [here](https://www.kaggle.com/datasets/akashkothare/tsf-datasets?select=SampleSuperstore.csv)

-## reports (objective response derived from the [analysis](https://github.com/AdesinaA/data-analysis/blob/main/Sales%20store%20analysis/sales_analysis.ipynb))
+## Reports (objective response derived from the [analysis](https://github.com/AdesinaA/data-analysis/blob/main/Sales%20store%20analysis/sales_analysis.ipynb))
-- #### which category is best selling and most profitable technology is the best selling and most profitable
+- #### Which category is best selling and most profitable technology is the best selling and most profitable
-- #### what are the best selling sub-category phones & chairs are the top two (2) best selling sub-category
+- #### What are the best selling sub-category phones & chairs are the top two (2) best selling sub-category
-- #### which is the top selling sub-category binders, papers, furnishings and phones
+- #### Which is the top selling sub-category binders, papers, furnishings and phones
-- #### which customer segments is most profitable consumer segment
+- #### Which customer segments is most profitable consumer segment
-- #### which is the preferred ship mode standard class
+- #### Which is the preferred ship mode standard class
-- #### which region is the most profitable east and west region
+- #### Which region is the most profitable east and west region
-- #### which city has the highest number of sales new york city
+- #### Which city has the highest number of sales new york city